The Doppler boosted LISA response to gravitational waves

-Several competing contributions exhibit different frequency dependencies, so the sky maps of residuals and ratios vary with the total mass.
-To probe this broader parameter space, we examine how the SNR residual depends on the total (redshifted) mass $M_{\mathrm{tot}}$ and the redshift $z$.
-The sky position is fixed at the location of the maximum ratio, indicated by the red dot in the right panel of Fig.~\ref{fig:Skymap}.
-While the precise location of the maximum ratio drifts slightly with mass, it remains close to the position shown in Fig.~\ref{fig:Skymap}.
+The modified response contains several competing contributions that exhibit different frequency dependencies.
+To probe the broader parameter space, we examine how the SNR residual depends on the total (redshifted) mass $M_{\mathrm{tot}}$ and the redshift $z$.
+The sky position is fixed at the location of the maximum ratio, indicated by the red dot in the right panel of Fig.~\ref{fig:Skymap_LISAplane}.
+While the precise location of the maximum ratio drifts slightly with mass, it remains close to the position shown in Fig.~\ref{fig:Skymap_LISAplane} (see Fig.~\ref{fig:Skymaps_Ms_Ratio}).
 All other parameters, such as the mass ratio and inclination, are kept fixed relative to the previous analysis.